miraikumiko/miraikumiko.github.io/content/_index.md

 Hihi^^

-I'm Mirai Kumiko and I make minimalistic sites 🫸✨🫷
+I make minimalistic sites 🫸✨🫷

-The average price for a static site with several pages is $100.
+The price for a static site with several pages is $100.

 The price for more complex sites is discussed in person)